 Return to Play Therapy is a multi-professional clinic that focuses on function and movement and is partnered with Victory Strength and Boxing.
 Together we get you moving by correcting muscle patterning, mobilizing joints, releasing muscles and fascia.

-“Health is wealth.”
-The cost of inaction is wasting time in pain and not doing what you want.
 Let Return to Play Therapy help kick start your journey towards a more pain-free life of activity and enjoyment.
+Let us help take you from restriction to freedom.
 Let us help you return to play.

 Kathleen De Jesus-Gauthier

 Kathleen lay motionless on the pitch crying.
 It was spring of 1998 somewhere in Holland, kick off had just happened but Kathleen’s playing on the tour had just ended.
 This was the moment that could have either made her or broken her as an athlete, and as a person, but her journey was just beginning.

 Kathleen De Jesus-Gauthier became a Certified Athletic Therapist in 2004.
 She has a Bachelor of Science in Human Kinetics, Honours, from the University of Ottawa in 2000, and a Diploma in Sports Injury Management from Sheridan College in 2004.
 She achieved high academic standards graduating Magna Cum Laude and the Silver Medal recipient for the highest GPA of the program, respectively.
 Immediately after graduating, she began working with Rugby Canada with the National Senior Women’s team.
 She reached one of her goals of when she was selected to be part of the team that competed at the World Cup in 2006 finishing 4th in the world.
 In 2014, she returned to school at Algonquin College in the Massage Intensive Course qualifying for the Dean’s List each semester.
 In 2016, she became a Registered Massage Therapist.